-- Announcements of a personal nature - General church announcements - Messages that invite continued dialogue on a current event or political or social issue - Opportunities for others to take something that a person is donating - Babysitting or pet-sitting opportunities - Boycott information (and other issues of social responsibility) - Engagement, wedding or commitment ceremony announcements - Job announcements that are not directly connected to Field Education opportunities - Party announcements - Invitations to gather socially for events other than meetings of school-sponsored clubs.
+- Student Organizations and Student Leadership Council happenings - Announcements of a personal nature - General church announcements - Messages that invite continued dialogue on a current event or political or social issue - Opportunities for others to take something that a person is donating - Babysitting or pet-sitting opportunities - Boycott information (and other issues of social responsibility) - Engagement, wedding or commitment ceremony announcements - Job announcements that are not directly connected to Field Education opportunities - Party announcements - Invitations to gather socially for events other than meetings of school-sponsored clubs.

-Some messages are not appropriate to communicate to the whole community through Community Calendar and News or campus-wide email.
+Some messages are not appropriate to communicate to the whole community through Populi or campus-wide email.
 These are not a venue for airing complaints publicly and angry, vitriolic speech directed at the administration, faculty, staff or other students.
 Follow the grievance procedures as needed.